mohamedezzeldeenhassanmohamed/Speech-Recognition-Systems/README.md

 8. Integration with Applications: Speech recognition systems are often integrated into various applications, such as virtual assistants, transcription services, voice-controlled systems, and more.
 Integration requires designing appropriate interfaces and APIs to enable seamless interaction between the speech recognition system and the application.

-It's important to note that speech recognition technology is constantly evolving, and new techniques and approaches may emerge beyond the knowledge cutoff date of September 2021.
+# It's important to note that speech recognition technology is constantly evolving, and new techniques and approaches always changes.

 # To convert speech into text using the Facebook Wav2Vec 2.0 model, you'll need to follow these steps: